-1. pointer-name [:= @reference-identifier [(index)]]
+1. pointer-name [:= @ reference-identifier [(index)]]

 This form allocates the next available DB cell for the pointer variable.
-If the :=@referenceidentifier is used, the pointer is initialized to the address of the reference-identifier or arrayelement if an index is included.
+If the :=@ referenceidentifier is used, the pointer is initialized to the address of the reference-identifier or arrayelement if an index is included.
 The reference-identifer must be declared first.

-NOTE Global pointers can only be initialized to point to identifiers which have been declared to be DB-relative, either explicitly or implicitly.
-They cannot be initialized to point to identifiers which have been register referenced to the Q, S, or X registers, Thus, the following is not statement (see paragraph 4-20) to dynamically set the pointer to such a variable unless it was equivalenced to the index register.
+Global pointers can only be initialized to point to identifiers which have been declared to be DB-relative, either explicitly or implicitly.
+They cannot be initialized to point to identifiers which have been register referenced to the Q, S, or X registers.
+Thus, the following is not allowed:

-INTEGER A=Q+1; POINTER B:=@A;
+INTEGER A = Q + 1; POINTER B := @A;